4 things to consider when creating your employee roster

-So, before you develop a plan for your business, there are a few things you need to be aware of.
+So, before you develop a business plan, you need to be aware of a few things.

 Over 400 24-hour shift patterns exist, as previously mentioned.
 Some are better suited for large teams, while others are only feasible if you just have a few employees.

 Two key variables, your employees and operations, significantly impact shift duration.
-Longer shifts offer workers more consecutive days off, but it can be for naught if there aren't enough people working.
+Longer shifts offer workers more consecutive days off, but this can be for naught if there aren't enough people working.
 Try it out, especially during busy hours.
-Overlapping shifts are another option to think about.
+Overlapping shifts are another option to consider.

 The practical approach to assessing how many employees you need for the day and night is to evaluate the sales forecast and the number of people required to handle the pressure during the day.